-Table 4 presents variables that will be used for descriptive analysis, matching, and propensity score estimation in analysis of pregnancy and neonatal/infant outcomes.
+Table 4 presents variables that will be used for descriptive analysis, matching, and propensity score estimation(s) in analysis of pregnancy and neonatal/infant outcomes.
 These variables will include maternal age at pregnancy end date, geographic region, healthcare utilization, recorded prenatal procedures, other vaccines (before and during pregnancy), medications, estimated LMP, gestational age on the index date, maternal comorbidities, obstetric history, lifestyle factors, and pregnancy complications during the current pregnancy.
 These variables will be identified using claims or EHR structured data (where available), and IIS data (where available).
 Presence of codes within the specified windows in Table 4 will be used to identify the covariates (ie, the conditions are not required to be newly diagnosed).
+Additional covariates may be considered based upon the most recent evidence at the time of the analysis.
 Detailed definitions and algorithms will be included in the SAP.